Call4Cloud | MMP-C | Autopilot | Device Preparation

 Step 4.
 Finetuning

-Of course, we don’t want every page to be printed in color, so change the color setting to $false to make sure you will save some money.
+Of course, we don’t want every page to be printed in color, so change the color setting to $false to ensure you save some money.

 I will also disable the duplex option and specify the paper size in this example.
 You can add this part to the end of the install.ps1 script to make sure the printer settings are changed when the printer is installed.